 Please submit an application form and examples of your work in person at designated drop-ins, or online (now closed) by November 30th 2019.

 A selections committee will select work for the art show.

 All applicants will be contacted by December 13th.

 The art show will run from March 7 - April 4 2020 at Gallery 101.

-Drop-in sessions will be held to assist applicants with completing their application forms and to answer any questions.
-We will also be taking phone calls during drop-in hours for those who can't make it in.
+Drop-in sessions were held to assist applicants with completing their application forms and to answer any questions.